 Per your request, we’ve started making a lot of recipes for Blackstone Griddle.
-This one is for Perfect Chicken Wings cooked on blackstone griddle.
+This one is for Perfect Chicken Wings cooked on a Blackstone griddle.
 You can cook almost anything on the Blackstone Griddle or any other outdoor griddle that is available in most markets, but there are limitations.
 You can still be creative and come up with new ideas.
-For example, smash burgers, eggs in a basket and of course chicken wings.
+For example, smash burgers, eggs in a basket and, of course, chicken wings.

 Blackstone Griddle Perfect Chicken Wings

 Deep-fried wings are my favorite, but I don’t think they’re the best.
 Enter my Blackstone Grille.
 The idea of baking wings on the flat-topped surface of the 36″ model seemed impossible to me when I bought it.
-They would not be submerged into cooking oil.
-Also, due to the thick of wings, it would take too much time to cook them.
+They would not be submerged in cooking oil.
+Also, due to the thickness of the wings, it would take too much time to cook them.

 Tips for Perfect Blackstone Griddle Chicken Wings